qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - People prefer simpler understanding of the world.
 This is also information compression.
 This includes **causal simplification**, **binary thinking**.
 - People tend to believe in concrete things and stories other than abstract statistics.
 This is related **anecdotal fallacy**.

-### First impression effect (primacy effect)

-People tend to judge things **by first impression**.
-This makes people generate belief by only one observation, which is information-efficient, but can also be biased.

 ### Nominal fallacy

 Nominal fallacy: Understand one thing just by its names.
 Examples: